 Understanding how to use SUMIF and SUMIFS functions in Excel is easier than you think.
-However, in order to properly use each of these functions you first need to learn what are the parameters used for computation and the expected end result.
+However, to properly use each of these functions you first need to learn what are the parameters used for computation and the expected result.

 After reading this article you will be able to use each of the functions with ease.